Employment Services

 Project Skills

 Many students with significant disabilities don’t get an opportunity to gain paid employment experience while in high school.
-Although willing, most employers cannot afford the supports these students frequently require on their first job.
+Although willing, most employers cannot afford the support these students frequently require on their first job.
 This is an important learning, maturing, and socializing experience.
-The State Vocational Rehabilitation (VR) Agencies, Division of Rehabilitation Services (DRS) and Service to the Blind and Visually Impaired (SBVI), fund a program entitled “Project Skills” to address this need.
-Project Skills is a cooperative arrangement between the State VR Agencies and the local school systems who partners with Cornerstones Career Learning Center.
-The State VR Agencies fund the wages, workers compensation, and FICA while the schools and Cornerstones Career Learning Center provide the job development, job coaching, and follow-along for the student at the job site.
+The State Vocational Rehabilitation (VR) Agencies, Division of Rehabilitation Services (DRS), and Service to the Blind and Visually Impaired (SBVI), fund a program entitled “Project Skills” to address this need.
+Project Skills is a cooperative arrangement between the State VR Agencies and the local school systems that partner with Cornerstones Career Learning Center.
+The State VR Agencies fund the wages, workers’ compensation, and FICA while the schools and Cornerstones Career Learning Center provide the job development, job coaching, and follow-along for the student at the job site.

 Job Development

-People with disabilities are like other employees; they want to do a good job, appreciate constructive supervision, enjoy new challenges and want to get ahead.
-Cornerstones Career Learning Center is a service provider for South Dakota Vocational Rehabilitation Services providing job development, job coaching, and follow along services an support to assure employment success for adults with disabilities.
+People with disabilities are like other employees; they want to do a good job, appreciate constructive supervision, enjoy new challenges, and want to get ahead.
+Cornerstones Career Learning Center is a service provider for South Dakota Vocational Rehabilitation Services providing job development, job coaching, and follow-along services and support to assure employment success for adults with disabilities.

 Contact one of our Employment Specialists for additional information.